nosilver4u/ewwwio-php/README.md

 License: GPLv3

-This is a PHP library that you can use to integrate with the [EWWW Image Optimizer API](https://ewww.io/).
-The API can be used to reduce image filesize using lossless and lossy methods as well as image format conversion.
+This is a PHP library that you can use to integrate with the EWWW Image Optimizer [Compress API](https://docs.ewww.io/article/114-compress-api-reference).
+The Compress API can be used to reduce image filesize using lossless and lossy methods as well as image format conversion.

 By default, EWWW Image Optimizer uses lossy JPG and lossless PNG optimization techniques, The lossy optimization for JPG and PNG files uses sophisticated algorithms to minimize perceptual quality loss, which is vastly different than setting a static quality/compression level.